As a third of Ontario’s workers lack medical benefits, one of the best ways to attract the best talent is to offer health insurance.

 Looking for a Small Group Insurance Plan?

 If you’ve avoided group coverage in the past, one of the reasons is probably the cost.
 If you don’t have the budget for what some larger companies pay for group insurance, that doesn’t mean you have to leave yourself and your staff uninsured.
+Still undecided?
+This article ‘7 reasons why you need group benefits for your small business’ might help you.

 Look through all the different plans available until you find one that suits you.
 When you offer health benefits to your staff, you need to ensure that they opt-in.
 The best way to do that is to ensure that you’re paying the right amount every month.